marcotidei/LAURACam/README.md

 The **Wireless Stick V3** and the **LoRa 32 V3** have the same hardware features,
 **except for the OLED display**, which is **twice as large** on the LoRa 32 V3.

-To ensure correct display behavior, set the pixel size in `config.py` based on your board:
+To ensure correct display behavior, set the pixel count in `config.py` based on your board:

 #### Heltec LoRa 32 V3